2020 Capital One Quicksilver Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.
 Capital One is a WalletHub partner.

-The Capital One® Quicksilver® Cash Rewards Credit Card offers terms befitting excellent credit despite good credit being all that’s needed for approval.
+The Verdict: The Capital One® Quicksilver® Cash Rewards Credit Card offers terms befitting excellent credit despite good credit being all that’s needed for approval.
 In addition to its solid suite of rewards – buoyed by a base earning rate that’s 50% higher than average and supplemented by a more modest $150 initial bonus – Quicksilver won’t hit you with annual fees and tends to offer regular financing promotions.
-For example, new applicants currently get 0% introductory interest rates on both purchases and balance transfers for up to 15 months (15.74% - 25.74% (V) APR thereafter).
+For example, new applicants currently get 0% introductory interest rates on purchases for up to 15 months (15.49% - 25.49% (V) APR thereafter).

 It’s therefore a strong overall offer for people with above-average credit who want to get rewarded for everyday spending without paying for the privilege or putting too much thought into the process.
 Don’t be too upset if your credit standing isn’t quite up to stuff, though.
 There’s a version for limited credit too, the Capital One® QuicksilverOne® Cash Rewards Credit Card.

-- 0% Financing For 15 Months (15.74% - 25.74% (V) thereafter): Capital One is currently running a promotion whereby new cardholders will not be charged interest on either new purchases or transferred balances for 15 months.
+- 0% Financing For 15 Months (15.49% - 25.49% (V) thereafter): Capital One is currently running a promotion whereby new cardholders will not be charged interest on new purchases for 15 months.
 That’s one reason to apply sooner rather than later if you wish to commingle your financing and everyday spending on a single card.

 - No Annual Fee: Rewards earnings must always be viewed within the context of a card’s annual fee.
 That’s not to say cards charging annual fees should be avoided indiscriminately, but rather that you need to make sure you get what you’re paying for.
 With Quicksilver, you’re essentially playing with the house’s money in that you stand to reap lucrative rewards without spending any more than you would otherwise.
 This helps to level the playing field between Quicksilver and cards that may have higher overall earning rates but come at a cost.